ToshioCP/Gtk4-tutorial/gfm/sec27.md

 `gtk_expression_evaluate` returns TRUE if it successfully evaluates the expression.
 Otherwise it returns FALSE.
 - If it returns TRUE, the GValue `value` is set with the value of the expression.
-The type is int so it needs to be converted to a string.
+The type of the value is int.
-`g_strdup_printf` creates a new string `s`.
+`g_strdup_printf` converts the value to a string `s`.
 - GtkLabel `label1` is set with `s`.
+The string `s` needs to be freed.
-- If the evaluation fails a message is displayed.
+- If the evaluation fails a message is outputted to stderr.
 - The expression and GValue are freed.

 Constant expression is usually used to give a constant value or instance to another expression.